uvaai/ml2/60 Module 6/15 Running notebooks online/content.md

 ### Kaggle

-Kaggle is a popular online platform and community for data science and machine learning enthusiasts funded and owned by Google. t serves as a hub for data-related challenges, boasting an extensive dataset repository, and, most importantly, offers a cloud-based Jupyter Notebook environment.
+Kaggle is a popular online platform and community for data science and machine learning enthusiasts funded and owned by Google.
+It serves as a hub for data-related challenges, boasting an extensive dataset repository, and, most importantly, offers a cloud-based Jupyter Notebook environment.
 To get started, create an account [here](https://www.kaggle.com/account/login?phase=startRegisterTab).

 Upon logging in you will land on your dashboard.
 In the menu on the left, find the a big plus sign, where you can create a "New Notebook".
 This will open a standard notebook template.
 Disregard the contents of this template, go to "File -> Import Notebook" in the top left corner, and upload your `.ipynb` file. *Don't forget to change the notebook's name in the top left, so you can find it more easily in the future.*